 Board of Directors

-Dr. Adam Price is a licensed psychologist with over 20 years’ experience working with children, teens, adults, couples, and families.
-Dr. Price is an expert in learning disabilities and Attention Deficit Hyperactive Disorder and specializes in working with unmotivated teens.
+Adam is a licensed psychologist with over 20 years’ experience working with children, teens, adults, couples, and families.
+Adam is an expert in learning disabilities and Attention Deficit Hyperactive Disorder and specializes in working with unmotivated teens.
 As the former Director of Outpatient Services at Newark Beth Israel Hospital and Associate Director at Family Connections, a non-profit mental health agency, he has supervised and trained numerous clinicians in family and child therapy.
-Dr. Price has published articles on family and child therapy in academic journals, books, newspapers, and magazines including the Wall Street Journal, Family Circle, and Psychology Today where he has a blog.
+Adam has published articles on family and child therapy in academic journals, books, newspapers, and magazines including the Wall Street Journal, Family Circle, and Psychology Today where he has a blog.
 He is the author of He’s Not Lazy; Empowering Your Son to Believe in Himself.
-Dr. Price lectures nationally to parents and has appeared on numerous podcasts, television and radio broadcasts.
+Adam lectures nationally to parents and has appeared on numerous podcasts, television and radio broadcasts.
 He maintains a private practice in New York City and in Chatham, New Jersey.

 Nina is founder and Managing Partner of Major League Events Inc. The company specializes in implementing full-scale corporate hospitality and incentive programs, meetings as well as developing fundraisers for professional sports figures.
 Nina began her career in 1984, in the non-profit sector, creating fundraising events for the New York City Chapter of the Multiple Sclerosis Society.
 From fundraising, she moved into sports marketing, implementing corporate hospitality programs at world-class sporting events including the Olympics, the World Cup, the America’s Cup, the Super Bowl, The Masters as well as PGA and Champions Tour Golf events.
 In addition to her commitment to excellence, Nina brings to her clients superb leadership ability and an unparalleled brand of hospitality.
 Her enthusiasm for the industry is matched only by her attention to detail and her unfailing resolve to develop and implement premiere experiences for each of MLE’s clients.
 Exceptional standards and a clear devotion to creating distinguished events the world over have defined her company for 25 years